 Ambassador School Programme

 The aim of the programme is to increase awareness of Europe, democracy and political choice among young people across the EU.
 Ambassador schools do this by organising a Europe Day event, setting up an info point, linking up with schools in other EU countries and completing the EPAS Workbook.
 Training is provided for teachers and the programme is suitable for Transition Year students.
 Schools completing the programme are awarded a European Parliament Ambassador School plaque and each student receives an EPAS Certificate.
-60 schools in Ireland are taking part this year.
+Over 70 schools in Ireland are taking part this year.

 Primary and post-primary school groups are welcome to visit the European Parliament’s Liaison Office in Dublin.
 The visit lasts about an hour and is free of charge.
 Students find out about the work of the European Parliament and our Irish MEPs, how decisions are made at EU level, and about Ireland’s membership of the EU.
 Students view a DVD and take part in an interactive quiz.
 Each visit is tailored to the age group of visiting students.
 To arrange a visit call (01) 6057900 or email: EPdublin@ep.europa.eu

 Find out about The House of European History, Parliament's multi media channel and access other useful classroom resources.